bids-standard/bids-specification/src/appendices/hed.md

 Partnered library schemas were introduced in HED specification version 3.2.0 and are supported by HED standard schema versions ≥ 8.2.0.
-A partnered library schema version is tied to a specific version of the HED standard schema as specified in its header.
+A partnered library schema is tied to a specific version of the HED standard schema as specified in its header.
 A given library schema version is either partnered or standalone.